 There are several business degrees geared toward becoming a top executive.
 Bachelor’s degrees in business-related fields are plentiful.

-Other high paying careers include marketing managers, human resource management, construction management, financial managers, and leadership positions in any capacity.
+Other high-paying careers include marketing management, human resource management, construction management, financial managers, and leadership positions in any capacity.

 Computer and Information Systems Manager